A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Andhra Pradesh - Food Bowl of the South

 Andhra Pradesh is often called the "Food Bowl of the South".
-Andhra Pradesh is recognized for its legendary dynasties; for its most revered temple, Tirupati; the world famous pearls of Hyderabad; its lacquer toys and beautiful weaves; rich literature and the vibrant Kuchipudi.
+Andhra Pradesh is recognized for its legendary dynasties; for its most revered temple, Tirupati; the world famous pearls of Hyderabad; its lacquer toys and beautiful weaves; rich literature and the vibrant Kuchipudi dance form.
 Andhra Pradesh India can be divided into three important regions-the coastal region, comprising of nine districts, generally called Andhra; the interior region, consisting of four districts collectively known as Rayalseema; and the Telengana region, consisting of the capital Hyderabad and nine adjoining districts.
 The main tourist places are Hyderabad and Tirupati.

 Hyderabad - The City of Pearls